cortex-lab/phy/design/merge-view-architecture.md

 - reject unsafe direct or plugin calls explicitly without partially mutating the workspace;
 - do not let an uncommitted Merge session undo an earlier curation action;
+- keep a successful manual merge in a marked singleton continuation workspace whose Undo action targets that commit directly;
 - after undoing a Merge-mode merge, allow redo to reapply it; and
 - truncate that redo branch normally if the restored workspace is edited and a different curation action is committed.